FREQUENTLY ASKED QUESTIONS

 What is ACAC?

 The A Cappella Advisory Council, or ACAC, is the governing body for a cappella auditions at Wash U. It is made up of representatives from each group, and together they work to organize auditions every fall.
 If you want to try out for one or more groups, you will need to understand how ACAC works, so be sure to visit their web page and follow them on Instagram.

 What if I get called back to more than one group?

 Congratulations!
 You can go to as many callbacks as you like.
 After your callback(s), you'll fill out a preference card, where you'll rank each group that called you back.
-If more than one of the groups you list wants you as a member, the one you list higher (us, right?) will take you.
+If more than one of the groups you list wants you as a member, the one you list higher will take you.
 Check out the ACAC website for more information.

 Why should I choose the Stereotypes?

 What are the Stereotypes doing this year?

 We'll be producing two HUGE performances, one in the fall and one in the spring.
-We plan to travel for performances and gigs around the Midwest during the fall, we plan to go on tour during the last week of winter break, and we may compete in the ICCA tournament in the spring!
+We're planning to travel for performances and gigs around the Midwest during the fall, go on tour during winter break, and compete in the ICCA tournament in the spring!

 Do I have to have singing experience?

 Singing experience is not required!
 Shower singers are welcome, as are choir members and famous pop-stars.
 Our members' various musical backgrounds make our sound more unique!

 Do I have to have dancing experience?

 Dancing experience is also not required!
 If you do have visual performance experience, we love to see that!
 The Stereotypes choreograph at least a couple songs every semester, but even our most un-coordinated members (there are several) do just fine.
 We have a Visual Director position that focuses on the creative aspects of our performances.

 What if I get nervous for auditions?